Dental extraction: Assessment and special investigations

-A comprehensive history taking should be performed to find out the pain history of the tooth, patient's medical history and history of previous difficult extractions.
+A comprehensive history taking should be performed to find out the pain history of the tooth, the patient's medical history and the history of previous difficult extractions.
 The tooth should be assessed clinically i.e. checked visually by the dentist.
 Pre-extraction radiographs are not always necessary but are often taken to confirm the diagnosis and hence appropriate treatment plan.
 Radiographs also help in visualising the shape and size of roots which are beneficial in planning the extraction.
-All this information will aid the dentist in foreseeing any difficulties and hence prepare appropriately.
+All this information will aid the dentist in foreseeing any difficulties and hence preparing appropriately.

 Obtaining consent from patient

-In order to obtain permission from patient for extraction of tooth the dentist should explain; other treatment options available, what is involved in the dental extraction procedure, the potential risks of the procedure and the benefits of the procedure.
+In order to obtain permission from patient for extraction of tooth, the dentist should explain that other treatment options are available, what is involved in the dental extraction procedure, the potential risks of the procedure and the benefits of the procedure.
 The process of gaining consent should be documented in clinical notes.